JunlangChenGT/junlangchengt.github.io/essays/softwareEngineering.md

 </p>
 <h2>Ethics in Software Engineering</h2>
 <p>
     Given that there was one whole 75 minute classroom section dedicated to discussing a singular ethical problem in the entirety of the course, it seems evident that ethics isn't one of its core aspects.
-I do not have high hopes for the future, considering almost half the class argued that working to develop shoddy identification software for law enforcement is an ethical act.
-I find this disturbing, and this is coming from someone who wouldn't bat an eye building missiles that'll be used to blow up children.
+Once I might have thought that the current generation of computer science majors would have some discernment concerning what types of employers they would work under, because they must have seen the problems the tech sector caused in the course of their lives.
+Such illusions were cleared when almost half the class argued that working to develop shoddy identification software for law enforcement is an ethical act.
 </p>